 There are some sordid details here, but the TL;DR version is that PureVPN deliberately misled users on its apparent policy of not storing any logs.

 The company collaborated with the FBI to track down a cybercriminal who had been using its software to engage in online blackmail.
 We’re not condoning the actions of the criminal in any shape or form, but the caveat here is that the company opted to widely advertise its ‘no-logs’ policy.
 Apparently, that wasn’t explicitly true, as metadata retained by the firm was used to identify the culprit.

 How do I access Crackle on streaming media devices?

 Crackle is compliant with Roku, Amazon Fire, Xbox, Playstation, Android TV, and Apple TV.

-These devices don’t have inbuilt support for VPN apps the same way your PC or Mac does.
-However, you’re still able to access Crackle if you leverage the VPN on a virtual router – akin to how smartphones set up mobile wifi hotspots.
+These devices don’t have built-in support for VPN apps the same way your PC or Mac does.
+However, you’re still able to access Crackle if you leverage the VPN on a virtual router – akin to how smartphones set up mobile Wi-Fi hotspots.

 What’s the history of Crackle?

 Crackle, originally known as Grouper before its acquisition by Sony in 2007, was founded by Josh Felser, Dave Samuel, Mike Sitirin, and Aviv Eyal in 2000.
 It’s a free-to-stream platform that distributes original web shows, Hollywood movies, and TV shows with occasional breaks for advertisements.

 If you’re interested in the background story of how Crackle came into being and the events leading up to its acquisition by Sony Home Entertainment in 2007, we recommend you read this excellent interview with Recode.
 Fun fact: the deal almost floundered because of one founder’s desire to attend Burning Man.